-The program in environmental studies (ES) is intended for students who wish to combine focused study in biology, chemistry, economics, history, or political science with interdisciplinary work on environmental themes across the natural sciences, history, and social sciences.
+The program in environmental studies (ES) is intended for students who wish to combine study in biology, chemistry, economics, history, or political science with interdisciplinary work on environmental themes across the natural sciences, history, and social sciences.
 Five courses of study are available, each concentrating in a home department with an environmental emphasis, augmented with cross-disciplinary requirements in ES.
 ES majors will be identified with their home department as ES–biology, ES–chemistry, ES–economics, ES–history, or ES–political science.
-An annually updated list of ES-approved courses and Environmental Studies Committee members is available on the ES website, www.reed.edu/es/.
+An annually updated list of ES-approved courses and Environmental Studies Committee members is available on the ES website, reed.edu/es .

 Admission to the Major

-To be admitted to the ES program, students must obtain signatures of their academic adviser and the Environmental Studies Committee chair on their declaration of major form.
+To be admitted to the ES program, students must obtain signatures of their academic adviser and the chair of the Environmental Studies Committee.
 Students should use this opportunity to discuss their proposed course of study with an Environmental Studies Committee member, ensuring that ES courses will be offered in the semesters proposed and that all of the major requirements will be met.

 Requirements for the Major